Navigating The New FCC Rules On Consent Revocation: A Comprehensive Guide For Consumer Outreach

 Drips clients can leverage Disqualified by Drips, built off the back of over 1.5 billion conversations.
 This NLP service leverages a proprietary database of double-blind, hand-approved “hot” terms to easily recognize the many ways a user can ask to be removed from a campaign.
 More to come in the coming months on the availability of Disqualified by Drips for all your outreach programs.

-Use Of One-Time Text Message To Confirm Or Clarify Scope Of Opt-Out
+Use of One-Time Text Message to Confirm or Clarify Scope of Opt-Out

 The FCC rules permit the use of a one-time text message to confirm or clarify the scope of an opt-out request within five minutes.
 Drips leverages this allowance through conversational consent clarification, enabling personalized interactions to understand the specific preferences of consumers.